-Only classes that earn credit toward the Veteran's signed degree plan will be certified to VA.
+Only classes that earn credit toward the Veteran's VA approved signed degree plan will be certified to VA.
+Veterans will not be certified for repeat courses that are considered completed.
 It is the Veteran's responsibility to meet with their Program Advisor and register for the required classes.
 You may request a printout of your program evaluation from your Department Advisor, Veteran Services or print the Program Evaluation that is available in the TSTC Portal.